kevinjosethomas/EMX/README.md

 # Installation

-First, clone the repository and install the dependencies:
+First, download **Python 3.10.5**.
+Then, clone the repository and install the dependencies:

 ```
 # Clone the repository